1211307959/T12L/README.md

 # Alien vs. Zombie

-Please introduce the game here.
-Alien vs Zombie is a game where you as an alien need to kill zombie in order to win the game.
+Alien vs Zombie is a game where player as an alien need to kill zombie in order to win the game.

 Please provide the YouTube link to your [Video Demo](https://youtube.com).